CrossID/website/content/enterprise/java-minion.md

 Configuration can be found in `etc/minion.properties` file.

+Tip: If the minion runs within a docker container, copy the current config to your host first:

+docker cp cid-jminion:/minion/etc/minion.properties .

 ### Authentication

 Minion authenticate requests using a _JWT bearer token_, the secret of the token is defined in the _security.jwt.secret_ property, please set this property with some complicated random string (such: `openssl rand -base64 12`)